Pavithra-Veeramani/Word-Bingo/README.md

 ### Color Scheme

+The colors used in the website are tone 0f blue (#0077B6) as background for the buttons and tone of black (#2B2B2B) for text color.

 ### Typography

 The primary font used in the game logo is orbitron with sans serif as fallback font.
 ### Wireframes

 [Balsamiq](https://balsamiq.com/) is used to create mockups for the project before any code is written and demonstrating different tools used in the website.

 Page | Wireframe